EnterpriseDB/repmgr/README.md

 `use_replication_slots` in `repmgr.conf`:

     use_replication_slots=1

-and in `postgresql.conf`, the parameter `max_replication_slots` must be set to at least the number of expected standbys.

 Note that `repmgr` will fail with an error if this option is specified when working with PostgreSQL 9.3.

+Replication slots must be enabled in `postgresql.conf` by setting the parameter `max_replication_slots` to at least the number of expected standbys (changes to this parameter require a server restart).

 When cloning a standby, `repmgr` will automatically generate an appropriate slot name, which is stored in the `repl_nodes` table, and create the slot